arkency/posts/posts/2017-02-17-ruby-code-i-no-longer-write.md

 If I ever want to find out where is `currency_iso_code` used, I will know about its usage in `AccountMapper`.

 What makes this refactoring possible?
-The fact that we have limited and predefined number of attributes that we need to map between.
+The fact that we have a limited and predefined number of attributes that we need to map between.
 If the number was unlimited then dynamic transformation would be the only possible solution and the right one.
 But there is no need for it if you know upfront about all possibilities.